• Support Harris

 • Develop innovative solutions for real-world policy challenges with guidance from professors and teaching assistants

-• Build self-awareness and gain deeper insights into your natural talents and abilities through group and individual coaching support
+• Build self-awareness and gain deeper insights into your natural talents and abilities through group and individual coaching, while also exploring industries through a social impact career trek

 Event Pic 1